 The Star Project is an alkalic porphyry copper-gold prospect in northwest BC, approximately 105 km west-southwest of Dease Lake, BC and 50 km northwest of Telegraph Creek on NTS Map Sheet 104J/4.
-The Property consists of 19 contiguous mineral tenures totaling approximately 6,830 hectares.
-Prosper is currently a 51% owner of the property and close to vesting an 80% interest.
+The Property consists of 19 contiguous mineral tenures totaling approximately 6,830 hectares which are 49% owned by Firesteel Resources Inc. ("Firesteel") subject to a 2% net smelter royalty ("NSR") held by David Mehner, Don Barker and Adam Travis.